NorSC/supervisor-search/_supervisors/tom-prickett.md

 email: Tom.prickett@northumbria.ac.uk
 website: https://www.northumbria.ac.uk/about-us/our-staff/p/tom-prickett/
 office_hours: >-
-  Varies from week to week.
-Feel free to send me an an email with some idea of when you are free and very happy to arrange a time for a conversation.
+  I will be available in my office on Monday from 10-12am.
+Alternatively, feel free to send me an an email with some idea of when you are free and very happy to arrange a time for a conversation.

   Please note I work part time for Northumbria Monday-Thursday.